 ”You don’t want my blood, because I’m an American, not like the rest of you.”

 The faces in the waiting room were white, black, brown, and yellow.
-The accents originated from a score of countries.
-Their need to help trumped their birth in a foreign country and I said, “This has been a bad day and you’re frightening people with your talk.”
+Most of the accents originated from overseas.
+Their need to help trumped their birth in a foreign country and I said, “Yo, this has been a bad day and you’re frightening people with your talk.”

 ”Who elected you team captain?”